Biden chooses 3 for Fed board, including first Black woman - KRDO

 AP Economics Writer

-WASHINGTON (AP) — President Joe Biden will nominate three people to the Senate for the Federal Reserve’s Board of Governors.
-They include former Fed official Sarah Bloom Raskin for the top regulatory slot, and Lisa Cook, who would be the first Black woman to serve as a governor.
-Biden is also nominating Phillip Jefferson, an economist and dean of faculty at Davidson College in North Carolina, and a former Fed researcher.
-That’s according to a person familiar with the decision Thursday who was not authorized to speak on the record.
-The three nominations will have to be approved by the Senate.
-If they are, it will return the seven-member board of governors to full strength.
+WASHINGTON (AP) — President Joe Biden will nominate three people for the Federal Reserve’s Board of Governors, including Sarah Bloom Raskin, a former Fed and Treasury official, for the top regulatory slot and Lisa Cook, who would be the first Black woman to serve on the Fed’s board.
+Biden will also nominate Phillip Jefferson, an economist, dean of faculty at Davidson College in North Carolina and a former Fed researcher, according to a person familiar with the decision Thursday who was not authorized to speak on the record.
+The three nominees, who will have to be confirmed by the Senate, would fill out the Fed’s seven-member board.